MetisMachine/recommender.template/README.md

 **optional**

 - BATCH_SIZE, default=10: Number of rows written to the database at a time.
+- KEYSPACE, default=None: Namespace in cassandra if the user has a set of tables to use that are pre-built.

 ## Deployment
 Once the user is ready to fire it off (after following the dependency steps above):